kodebae/Docker-Runbook/README.md

 What is Docker?
 Docker is a virtualization software that makes developing and deploying applications much easier.
 Docker packages all necessary dependencies, libraries, configuration, system tools and runtime into a container.
 Which can be easily shared and distributed.

+With containers you don't have to install any of the services directly onto your operating system.

 While **monolithic architecture** is a single, tightly-integrated unit, microservices are made up of loosely-coupled, independently deployable components.
 Microservices allow for better scalability, flexibility and maintainability, but require additional complexity in communication and orchestration between services.

 On the other hand, **microservices** represent a way of building applications where components are small, independent and communicate through simple APIs.
 Each microservice is responsible for a specific business capability and works as a separate, independent component.
 This allows for easy scaling and modification of individual services without affecting the functionality of other services.
+The service gets packaged into one isolated environment.
+Docker standardized the process of running any service on any local dev environment.

+**Docker IS NOT a virtual machine.** Docker will virtualize the application layer and use the Kernel of the host.
+It doesn't have it own Kernel.
+A virtual machine has it's own Kernel and also uses the application layer.
+Docker image files are much smaller.
+Docker containers takes seconds,not minuets.

 ### Microservices Risks
 | It's important to note that microservices come with their own risk factors preinstalled.